 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-The The University of Texas at Dallas neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
+One of the unique characteristics of the The University of Texas at Dallas neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 100.0% of the neighborhoods in America.
 Also of note is NeighborhoodScout's research finding that the The University of Texas at Dallas neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the The University of Texas at Dallas community truly stands out from the rest in this regard.

 In addition, neighborhoodScout's analysis shows that the The University of Texas at Dallas neighborhood has a greater concentration of residents currently enrolled in college than 99.6% of the neighborhoods in the U.S. With 71.5% of the population here attending college, this is very much a college-focused neighborhood.